 Kids meals came with a kids activity pack each which kept them busy throughout our evening meal.

-The kids menu was really good value, $12 each including ice cream dessert and the activity pack.
 The kids had choices from chicken nuggets, grilled fish, pasta and steak options.
 We found it difficult to choose our main course as there were so many yummy options including the Spring Valley Lamb, homemade Marron Tortellini and Margaret River Venison Sausages.
 My husband had the Pond to Paddock – steak and marron which was divine!
-The dessert options were equally as difficult to choose from, I had the gluten free blueberry cheesecake.
-I was spoilt for choice with Gluten Free options which made it a very enjoyable meal.
+The dessert options were equally as difficult to choose from.
+I had the gluten-free blueberry cheesecake.
+I was spoilt for choice with Gluten-Free options which made it a very enjoyable meal.
 One thing we noticed was the Chef came out of the kitchen each serving and chatted to every table to check things were OK!

-We also had the breakfast buffet, which was only $6.50 for the kids!
+We also had the breakfast buffet.
 They made good use of it as well, my daughter had 4 sausages as well as everything else.
 We do love a good buffet before a full day of activities.
 The breakfast offered the usual fare of sausages, hash browns, bacon, pancakes, mushrooms, eggs done however you like.